basic99/homepage2/blog/markdown/reading-list-2025.md

+The Devils's Element

+Dan Egan, *The Devils's Element*, (New York, 2024).
+This book is about the essential element phosophorous for food production and how it is produced and some of the bad effects of pollution by phosophorous in fertilizer.

+***

+The World of Late Antiquity

+Peter Brown, *The World of Late Antiquity*, (London, 1971).
+This book covers the period centered about 500 AD for several hundred years, with empasis on the conversion of paganism to Christianity and the religion of Islam.
+It has a lot of color plates of ancient art.

+***

 The History of the Decline and Fall of the Roman Empire.

 December 30, 2025

 Edward Gibbon, *The History of the Decline and Fall of the Roman Empire, Edited and abridged by David Wormersly*, (London, 1788; abridged, 2001).
-I had many years ago read a different abrdiged version.
-This version was different in that it did not abridge each chapter, but included some of the chapters as they were written and some just a brief summary of the others.
+I had many years ago read a different abridged version.
+This version was different in that it did not abridge each chapter, but included some of the chapters as they were written and some just a brief summary.

 ***